ghcn345/Stock-Market-Prediction/README.md

 ## Classification

+Fundamental data was then used to train several different classification models.

+## Time-Series
+Time series data was fitted and trained to two time series models.
 All models are evaluated by RMSE and MAE.

-## Time-Series

 SARIMAX Model with exogenous features